madprops/blog/jstyle.md

 }
 ```

-That creates a bunch of template functions like `template_whispers`.
+That creates a bunch of functions like `App.template_whispers`.

 I can use it like: